anthonyjdella/personal-website/anthonyjdella/content/blog/hugo-markdown.md

 postImage: images/single-blog/hugo.jpg
 tags: ["markdown"]
 ---

+### TLDR: Just some markdown and what it looks like on this site.

 This is a collection of markdown examples, which also work with Hugo.
 (For my reference when adding markdown to future blog posts.)